Psycojoker/fosdem-redbaron/slides.md

 ---

-# Projets voisins: PyFmt
+# Sister project: PyFmt

 Usage:

     pyfmt file.py  # output to standard output pyfmt -i file.py  # replace the content of the file, like -i of sed

-Depuis python:
+From python:

     !python
     from pyfmt import format_code